 Synergistic Effects of Diet and Topical Treatments in Enhancing Skin Resilience

 The synergy between diet and topical treatments plays a crucial role in improving skin resilience.
 A nutrient-rich diet provides necessary antioxidants and vitamins that help combat external aggressors.
+For collagen specifically, see our comparison of gelatin vs. collagen for skin, nails, and joints to understand which form works best.

 Internal vs. External Support